Hugh Aynesworth: 1967: the Jim Garrison investigation

+In May 1967, researcher Shirley Martin wrote a letter to Jim Garrison about her 1964 meeting with Aynesworth, in which she accused him of making "disgusting anti-Kennedy stories."
+He then began to praise the city of Dallas, especially his newspaper the Morning News.
+He then personally smeared Warren Commission critics like Thomas Buchanan and Mark Lane; describing the former as a "fairy" and the latter as a communist.
+Aynesworth also said that he had an affair with Marina, even commenting that Marina and Ruth Paine were involved in a lesbian relationship prior to the assassination.
+Martin also said that Aynesworth was bitter about Merriman Smith winning the Pulitzer for his JFK coverage.
+Aynesworth was reportedly offered to snitch on William Walter for the FBI.
+There is a CIA internal memo written on October 10, 1963, by then-Dallas CIA head J. Walton Moore.
+He writes about Aynesworth's possible trip to Cuba when he was a reporter with The Dallas Morning News, and how Aynesworth "has offered his services to us if it develops that he receives a visa" to Cuba.
+Moore wrote that Aynesworth "told me that he had applied for a visa for Cuba approximately a year ago," and that Aynesworth had received a call from someone with the Czech embassy saying it was under consideration.
+Moore added that he was "submitting a name check request for Aynesworth.”

-Aynesworth has been very critical of Garrison throughout the years.
-Addressing a 1991 article written by Mark Seal that discussed Garrison's influence on Oliver Stone's JFK, Ayensworth said: "There is simply no way that a rational person – with any knowledge of Mr. Garrison and his background the assassination – could believe that he really knew anything about the assassination that he didn't read first in the very publications he now mocks."
+Aynesworth was very critical of Garrison throughout the years.
+Addressing a 1991 article written by Mark Seal that discussed Garrison's influence on Oliver Stone's JFK, Ayensworth said: "There is simply no way that a rational person – with any knowledge of Mr. Garrison and his background – could believe that he really knew anything about the assassination that he didn't read first in the very publications he now mocks."
 In a 1998 interview, Aynesworth said: "Garrison was one of the sickest people that I've ever known.
 There's no doubt in my mind that the man was insane!
 Despite being brilliant in many ways, he knew the arts, famous things in history, and he was learned.
 The man was a devious, nasty man who committed more crimes in his investigation than anybody that he ever accused."

 1980: Ted Bundy

 In 1980, Stephen Michaud, a former Business Week reporter, enlisted the help of Aynesworth in interviewing serial killer Ted Bundy, who initially claimed he was innocent and was interested in cooperating on a book.
 The two Newsweek colleagues conducted a series of interviews with Bundy and eventually authored two books about the killer.
 The New York Daily News called their portrait of Bundy, The Only Living Witness, one of the ten best true-crime books ever written.
 Their second book on the subject, Conversations with a Killer, contained edited transcripts of the interviews.